lichray/container_incomplete/paper/incomplete.md

 > #### 17.6.3.5.1 Allocator completeness requirements &#91;allocator.requirements.completeness&#93;
 >
 > If `X` is an allocator class for type `T`, `X` additionally satisfies
-> the Allocator completeness requirements if the following requirements are
+> the allocator completeness requirements if the following requirements are
 > satisfied even when `T` is an incomplete type:
 >
 >  - `X` is a complete type, and